markwu2001/star-tracker-ml/README.md

 Second Attempt at a ML Star Tracker

 ## Edit: This project has been depreciated. ##
+### After some night sky testing, it was determined that the machine learning approach is very sensitive to the camera model, e.g. frequency-dependence of sensor sensitivity means that red stars of lower magnitudes are visible - causing predictable counts of false stars.
+Another star tracking project is being developed that utilizes [the lost algorithm](https://github.com/UWCubeSat/lost) ###

 Order to run files for full scale development